 A reference to two annual issues of Playboy magazine.
 (Thanks to Scot Penslar for correcting this reference.)

-They’ll need All-Temperature Cheer to get those pants clean.
+They’ll need All-Tempa-Cheer to get those pants clean.

-All-Temperature Cheer is a brand of phosphate-free laundry detergent.
+All-Temperature Cheer (or All-Tempa-Cheer, as it was also known) is a brand of phosphate-free laundry detergent, although it is now called Cheer Colorguard.
 Ads in the 1980s often showed the detergent getting mud-splattered pants or shirts cleaner than clean.